 I have always been very impressed with humor.
 Alan Sherman (Hello Muddah, Hello Faddah) was a staple in our household.
 I STILL pull out the old vinyl LPs and sing along, even though I was one of 2 girls in my elementary school class not chosen for chorus.
 I also adored Carol Burnett and the Smothers Brothers.
 If I could have been any character in a TV show, I would have chosen Rhoda - both in her self-deprecating, frumpy side-kick to Mary Tyler Moore days, as well as in her svelte, sharp-tongued, own-series days.

 I paid a lot of my way through school by working retail jobs where I sold everything from shoes to vitamins to toilet seats.
 I loved those retail jobs, especially at Christmas when the malls were crowded and stayed open late.
-Since we didn't celebrate Christmas, this was the only way for me to get my dose of holiday decorations and excitement that I always craved.
+Since we didn't celebrate Christmas, this was the only way for me to get my dose of the holiday decorations and excitement that I always craved.

 I attended one year of graduate school at the University of Pennsylvania where I studied Sociolinguistics.
 If you're wondering "What's that?
 What do you do with it?"
 I asked myself the same thing one morning and dropped out shortly thereafter.
 True confession: The night before my Master's Exam I bought a book on String Figures and learned how to make an Eiffel Tower out of string while crying over not knowing what I wanted to do with the rest of my life and contemplating how to gracefully bow out of the program.

 I then had careers in apartment management, advertising sales, telemarketing, and consulting.
 Nothing jazzed me.
 Nothing ignited my passion.

-Then, in the midst of a very dark, phobic, depressed part of my life, during a telemarketing sales call, I met a man named Randy who had just started a business-to-business greeting card company.
+In the midst of a very dark, phobic, depressed part of my life, during a telemarketing sales call, I met a man named Randy who had just started a business-to-business greeting card company.
 Something clicked (and no, it was NOT call waiting) and out-of-the-blue I knew from the bottom of my being that I wanted to write greeting cards for him.
 After a bit of out-of-character persistence from me, he agreed.
 Three days later I sold him 11 card concepts.

 THAT WAS WHEN I CAUGHT THE WRITING BUG!
 The only 'D' I had ever gotten in all my years of school was in Freshman English Composition.
 What a surprising shock to my system to find out my niche in the world had to do with writing.

 I also loved timed-writing exercises and the magical pieces they prompted me to create.
-So much energy in such a short period of time; never knowing what's going to come out of my pen.
+So much energy in such a short period of time; never knowing what was going to come out of my pen.
 I attended some workshops using this technique.
 I even started a novel, Carly's Diary, using this method.